-- Your backyard – If you have a smaller number of guests or your yard is accommodating, it’s easy to bring the barnyard style to your home for a party your kids won’t forget.
-In the comfort of your yard, you also have the option of bringing in a petty zoo.
+- Your backyard — When you have a smaller number of guests or your yard is plenty adequate, it’s easy to bring the barnyard style to your home for a party your kids won’t forget.
+And in the comfort of your yard, you also have the option of bringing in a petting zoo.

-Once you know where you’d like to have your party, it’s time to start thinking about getting more specific with your theme!
+Once you’ve decided the location, it’s time to start thinking about getting more specific with your theme!

 Themes & Decorations

 As far as themes go, you’d be surprised how many barnyard party ideas spiral into more niche themes.
-From all-out farm life to livestock and crops, there are plenty of ideas for bringing in something specific your child loves about the barnyard.
+From all-out farm life to livestock and crops, there are plenty of options for bringing in something specific that your child will love.

-- Moo All the Way — If your little boy or little girl loves cows the most out of all the farm animals, you may want to make cows the center of your barnyard themed party.
-You can pick up cow printed decorations to mix in with the usual barns and hay bales.
+- Moo All the Way — If cows are your little one’s favorite farm animal above all others, you may want to feature those more prominently.
+Pick up cow printed decorations to mix in with the usual barns and hay bales.
 We like this cow party supply set combined with this fun farm backdrop.